projectdiscovery/interactsh/README.md

 ▶ GO111MODULE=on go get -v github.com/projectdiscovery/interactsh/cmd/interactsh-client
 ```

-As default Interactsh Client make use of cloud hosted instance https://interact.sh, self-hosted instance can be used by passing self-hosted URL using `-url` flag.
+As default Interactsh client make use of cloud hosted instance https://interact.sh, self-hosted instance can be used with `-url` flag.

 # Usage